beaglebreath/z2-LOMP/README.md

 # z2-LOMP
 this is my attempt to get a LOMP stack (lighttpd, openwrt, mysql, php5) working on a zipit z2.

+the following describes some of the problems i encountered installing software.  i think everything is working now, except for the connection between php and mysql.  at the bottom of this description, i'll show what i'm befuddled with at this time.

 the purpose of this project is to give me a set of software which will be integrated with additional small programs which interact with sensors and circuits attached to the zipit's docking connector.  i hope to eventually be able to have a webserver providing a page